MorganShirl/employees-fullstack/README.md

 ## 🧭 Who this project is for

-- Developers looking for a modern, opinionated reference to transition to current Spring Boot and Angular practices
+- Upgraders: Developers moving to the latest Spring Boot and Angular standards.
-- Teams needing a clean baseline to bootstrap a greenfield fullstack application
+- Starters: Teams needing a clean, production-ready baseline for new projects.
-- Anyone who wants a production-oriented starting point without scaffolding noise, unnecessary abstractions, or framework gimmicks
+- Minimalists: Anyone who wants a "no-fluff" setup using modern best practices.

 ## 🎯 Project Goal